Ilex opaca 'Clarendon Spreading'

 -

 The American holly is easily grown in average, consistently moist, acidic, well-drained soils in full sun to part shade.
 It will tolerate a broad range of soil conditions and is pollution tolerant, but will not tolerate flooding or soils saturated with moisture.
 For optimum growth avoid poorly drained soils.
-Its best growth in the wild usually occurs in rich bottomlands and swamp margins.
 It will not do well in locations not protected from cold winter winds and winter sun.
 Part afternoon shade is best in hot summer climates.
 Being situated in too much shade will cause the plant foliage to lose density.

 Fire Risk: This plant has a high flammability rating and should not be planted within the defensible space of your home.
 Select plants with a low flammability rating for the sites nearest your home.